-Change in eligibility and/or address: A significant amount of important information is mailed to the address the member gives to the ISD office.
-If the member changes their address or phone number, it is very important they call their ISD office right away and give them their new information.
+Change in eligibility and/or contact information: A significant amount of important information is mailed to the address the member gives to the ISD office.
+If the member changes their address or phone number, it is very important they call their ISD office right away or go to YESNM (www.yes.state.nm.us) and provide their new information.
 BCBSNM cannot make these changes for the member.